bizonix/common/README.md

 These classes make heavy use of static methods.
 This helps simplify a lot of common tasks, but may not be suitable for large projects.

+As of February 2013, this collection is no longer actively developed.
+However, I will continue to fix bugs for the foreseeable future.
+Please do not hesitate to report any bugs or incorrect documentation that you find.

 ### Getting Started

 Include the following line at the top of your script: